walter0916/Tetris/README.md

 <a href="https://imgur.com/9Z83hQD"><img src="https://i.imgur.com/9Z83hQD.png" title="source: imgur.com" /></a>

 In Tetris, the player will be prompted to select a difficulty ranging from easy to hard.
-Then based on that difficulty tetrominos will spawn and fall at set interval.
+Then based on that difficulty tetrominos will spawn and fall at a set interval.
 The objective of the game is to complete rows by placing the tetrominos using the left and right arrow key.
 The game ends when a new tetromino can no longer spawn without touching an old tetromino

 ## Why I Picked This Game